Scale-invariant feature transform: Analyzing the Human Brain in 3D Magnetic Resonance Images

 The Feature-based Morphometry (FBM) technique uses extrema in a difference of Gaussian scale-space to analyze and classify 3D magnetic resonance images (MRIs) of the human brain.
 FBM models the image probabilistically as a collage of independent features, conditional on image geometry and group labels, e.g. healthy subjects and subjects with Alzheimer's disease (AD).
 Features are first extracted in individual images from a 4D difference of Gaussian scale-space, then modeled in terms of their appearance, geometry and group co-occurrence statistics across a set of images.
 FBM was validated in the analysis of AD using a set of ~200 volumetric MRIs of the human brain, automatically identifying established indicators of AD in the brain and classifying mild AD in new images with a rate of 80%.

 Competing methods

-Competing methods for scale invariant object recognition under clutter / partial occlusion include the following.
+Alternative methods for scale-invariant object recognition under clutter / partial occlusion include the following.

 RIFT is a rotation-invariant generalization of SIFT.
 The RIFT descriptor is constructed using circular normalized patches divided into concentric rings of equal width and within each ring a gradient orientation histogram is computed.
 To maintain rotation invariance, the orientation is measured at each point relative to the direction pointing outward from the center.